hammadreal02/Physical-AI-and-Robotics/docs/04-module-vla-pipeline/chapter-3.md

 sidebar_position: 3
 ---

-# Visual Language & Action (VLA) Pipelines: Chapter 3 - Advanced VLA Applications and Research Frontiers
+# Advanced VLA Applications and Research Frontiers - week 13

 This final chapter delves into cutting-edge applications of Visual Language and Action (VLA) pipelines and explores the exciting research frontiers pushing the boundaries of what robots can achieve through natural language interaction.